 The service related information can be obtained from UEs, 5GC NFs (such as UPFs or SMFs) or operators' information provisioned in 3GPP management system.

-Based on the service related information of the analysis area, in which there may be one or more corresponding network functions such as NG-RAN gNBs, 5GC UPFs, SMFs, 3GPP management system decides ES actions for the corresponding cells.
+Based on the load information of the related cells and the service related information of the area under consideration, 3GPP management system decides ES actions for the corresponding cells.
+3GPP management system may use different weight values for the factors that can influence the ES actions - load information of the related cells and the service related information of the analysis area.

+NOTE: How the weight values are assigned by the operator is not subject to standardization.